CptJudas/nemos/readme.md

 NemOS
 NemOS (Neil’s Modular Operating System) is a self-hosted, web-based dashboard designed to be a personal control center for IT workflows, automation, and creative exploration.
 It emphasizes a modular, personal, and extensible environment for scripting, monitoring, and documentation.
+Truthfully, I made this just for me.
+Suck it losers!

 ✨ **Core Features**
 NemOS is built around a series of powerful, independent modules: